 The next step is to get out and look for your own clients within the general business community.
 The best way to meet people is to go networking.
 I have tried a few groups over time, and with current restrictions, many groups are now available online.
 Ask around your peers and see which groups they have found works for them and get booked on and give them a go.
 Pre-Covid, in the old face to face networking days, I did a post about Business Networking in Milton Keynes with links to local groups and many of these still exist, but are currently in a virtual format.

 My favourites to attend are Business Buzz and 4Networking.
-You can visit either for £5 or £6 respectively and the best way to find the right group for you is to go along and just see which suits you and your character.
+You can visit either for around a tenner, and the best way to find the right group for you is to go along and just see which suits you and your character.

 There are more formal groups and relaxed groups, groups that only allow one bookkeeper per group and groups (my preference) which allows anyone to go along.
 Bear in mind that when I grew my business I found more work by connecting with other bookkeepers with us passing work between ourselves than I ever have had from the general business community.

 I only half-joked with one of the ladies I support about finding old bookkeepers and make friends with them, as they will want to retire at some point and will need someone they trust to hand over their bookkeeping jobs to.